Ethics of climate change: Economics

-Temporal discounting

-The concept of temporal discounting in economics is relevant to climate change ethics due to the temporal dispersion of its effects.
+Temporal discounting in economics is relevant to climate change ethics due to the temporal dispersion of its effects.
 Economists use discount rates to determine the value of future goods because it is assumed that the global economy will continue to grow and future people will have more goods than current people.
 The more goods you have, the less valuable any one good is, hence, it is discounted.
-Using different discount rates, economists can arrive at very different conclusions regarding how much of the global budget should be dedicated to climate change mitigation, adaptation, or other things.
-Prioritarianism offers one ethical justification for imploring a high discount rate is that because future people will be better off than we are today, benefiting people today is more valuable than benefiting future people.
+Using different discount rates, economists can share different conclusions regarding how much of the global budget should be dedicated to climate change mitigation, adaptation, or other expenditures.
+Prioritarianism offers one ethical justification for imploring a high discount rate; future people will be better off than we are today, benefiting people today is more valuable than benefiting future people.
 Utilitarianism on the other hand, favors a lower discount rate (or none) under the idea that benefits to future people are equally valuable as benefits to current people.

 Human rights

-Climate change is a pressing issue that threatens the basic human rights of individuals and communities around the world.
-Climate change violates several human rights, including the right to life, health, food, water, and shelter.
-Climate change exacerbates existing inequalities and disproportionately affects vulnerable populations, such as low-income communities, indigenous peoples, and small island developing states.
-Adopting a rights-based approach to climate change that recognizes the link between climate change and human rights would provide significant improvements.
+Climate change threatens the basic human rights of individuals and communities globally.
+It also violates human rights, including the right to life, health, food, water, security, and shelter.
+Moreover, climate change accelerates existing inequalities, disproportionately affecting vulnerable populations.
+In ethics, adopting a rights-based approach to climate change that recognizes the link between climate change and human rights would provide a useful framework.

-A moral threshold approach to climate change that identifies the minimum standards to protect human rights.
-This approach involves identifying a set of moral principles that establish the minimum standards of protection required to ensure that human rights are not violated by climate change.
-The moral threshold approach also involves identifying the duties and responsibilities of different actors in addressing climate change, including states, corporations, and individuals.
+A moral threshold approach to climate change identifies the minimum standards required to ensure that human rights are not violated by climate change.
+This approach also involves identifying the responsibilities of different actors in addressing climate change across the spectrum: states, corporations, and individuals.

-States can take action to address climate change, as they are the primary sources of greenhouse gas emissions.
-States can take measures to reduce their emissions and contribute to the global effort to limit the increase in global temperatures.
-Additionally, corporations have a responsibility to reduce their emissions and contribute to sustainable development.
-Individuals can play a role by adopting sustainable lifestyles and advocating for policies that address climate change.
-It is also an open moral question whether or not acts of civil disobedience by individuals or groups aimed at raising awareness of the climate crisis can be justified.
+States must take action to address climate change as the primary source of greenhouse gas emissions.
+Similarly, corporations must reduce their emissions and contribute to sustainable development.
+Individuals can adopt sustainable lifestyles.
+They can advocate for policies that address climate change.

-Climate change is a human rights issue that requires action.
-There is a high need for a rights-based approach to climate change and proposes a moral threshold framework for addressing this issue.
-By recognizing the link between climate change and human rights, people can work towards a more just and equitable future for all.
-It is the responsibility of all actors, including states, corporations, and individuals, to take action to address climate change and protect human rights.